How Appliances Sell Your Home Faster

 There is nothing more off-putting to potential buyers than a small, cluttered kitchen.
 If you have small appliances filling the countertops, photos, magnets and memos hanging off the fridge, and containers of spices strewn around the stove, it's going to make your space feel even smaller.

-Before your realtor brings some future homeowners through your front door, be sure to clear off all the countertops and appliances, store photos and calendars in a box, and give everything a quick wipe down to keep your kitchen looking de-cluttered, organized, and clean.
-Additionally, you can pack up your seasonal dishes and cookware preemptively to give yourself a bit more storage space.
+Before your realtor brings some future homeowners through your front door, be sure to clear off all the countertops and appliances, store photos and calendars in a box, and give everything a quick wipe down to keep your kitchen looking de-cluttered, organised, and clean.
+You can also pack up your seasonal dishes and cookware preemptively to give yourself a bit more storage space.

 Consider the Cost of the Home